coneda/kor/README.md

 is member of the `Administrators` credential which allows him to see and edit all data.

-A `guest` user can be created.
-If he exists, his permissions apply for unauthenticated users.
-If he doesn't exist, the app will require authentication.

 Authentication is performed via a web form at http://kor.example.com/login or by providing a valid `api_key` as `GET` or `POST` parameter.
 You may also specify a header `api_key` containing the key.
 Every user has a key which can be looked up by an administrator on the user's administration page.

-Users can be authenticated by records within the connected database system.
-Such users have to be created manually by another user with the "User admin" access right.
+In order to be able to create user accounts, a user needs the `User admin` role.

+#### Unauthenticated access

+If you create a user with the username `guest`, every unauthenticated access will be treated as if user `guest` had made it.
+This gives enables you to define exactly what permissions to grant in this case.
+If it doesn't exist, the app will require authentication.

+#### Permission inheritance

+You may enter a parent username for every user.
+This way, the user will not only be able to access the parts of the application he is allowed to himself but also that his parent has access to.

+#### External authentication

 Additionally, one or more scripts may be written to carry out authentication with the credentials provided by the user from the login form.
 This allows flexible authentication via external sources such as PAM, LDAP or ActiveDirectory.

-Database users take preceedence before users authenticated via a script.
+Internal users take preceedence before users authenticated via a script.

 The script can be written in the language of your choice.
-Username and password are passed to on to it through two environment variables `KOR_USERNAME_FILE` and `KOR_PASSWORD_FILE` which indicate files where the values can be extracted from.
+Username and password are passed on to it through two environment variables `KOR_USERNAME_FILE` and `KOR_PASSWORD_FILE` which indicate files where the values can be extracted from.
 The script is expected to terminate with exit code 0 if authentication was successful and 1 otherwise.
 In the positive case, a valid JSON hash has to be